prof18/RSS-Parser/README.md

 Please use the issues tracker only to report issues.
 If you have any kind of question you can ask it on [the blog post that I wrote](https://medium.com/@marcogomiero/how-to-easily-handle-rss-feeds-on-android-with-rss-parser-8acc98e8926f)

 ## Changelog
-- x December 2018 - Rewrote library with Kotlin - Version 2.0.0
+- 22 December 2018 - Rewrote library with Kotlin - Version 2.0.0
 - 7 Semptember 2018 - Add more sources for the featured image.
 Removed unused resources and improved the parsing of the image.
 Fixed dependency errors. - Version 1.4.4
 - 14 December 2017 - Little fixes on Error Management - Version 1.3.1
 - 13 December 2017 - Improved Error Management - Version 1.3